VasilisAvgoustakis/citizen-quest/README.md

 ## Debugging tools

-The following keyboard shortcuts are available in the player app:
+The following keyboard shortcuts are available in the player app if the `game.devModeShortcuts` configuration key is not set to `false`:

 - 'd': Toggle stats panel.
 Each press of 'd' toggles to a different panel.
 - 'e': Ends the countdown and jumps to the game end.